-As schools in the Avanti Schools Trust (AST), we must provide relationships education to all pupils as per section 34 of the Children and Social work act 2017.
+As schools in the Avanti Schools Trust (AST), we must provide relationships education to all pupils as per section 34 of the Children and Social Work Act 2017.

-We do not have to follow the National Curriculum but we are expected to offer all pupils a curriculum that is similar to the National Curriculum including requirements to teach science which would include the elements of sex education contained in the science curriculum.
-In teaching RSE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+We do not have to follow the National Curriculum, but we are expected to offer all pupils a curriculum that is similar to the National Curriculum including requirements to teach science, which would include elements of the sex education contained in the science curriculum.
+In teaching RSE, we are required by our funding agreements to have regard to Guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.

-At Avanti School's Trust we teach RSE as set out in this policy.
+At Avanti School's Trust, we teach RSE as set out in this policy.

-Policy development
+Policy Development